edwinst/remedybg_wishlist/README.md

 *   **(use)** I always find that having **the closing "X" on every tab causes usability issues**.
 When one flicks quickly through the tabs it is too easy to close one accidentally, which is annoying.
 I'd prefer having a "Close" option on a right-click context menu on the tab.
-(It is also Huffman coding: closing is much rarer than switching tabs.)
+(It is also Huffman coding: closing is much rarer than switching tabs, isn't it?)

 # All menus